AP’s Abernathy given lifetime achievement award in Virginia

 RICHMOND, Va.
-(AP) — Dorothy Abernathy, longtime Virginia bureau chief for The Associated Press, has been honored by the Virginia Press Association with its Lifetime Achievement Award for exceptional contributions to the newspaper industry.
+(AP) — Dorothy Abernathy, longtime Virginia bureau chief for The Associated Press, has been honored by The Virginia Press Association with its Lifetime Achievement Award for exceptional contributions to the newspaper industry.

 Before joining AP, Abernathy spent four years at The Kansas City Star, where she was part of the reporting team that won a Pulitzer Prize for coverage of a 1981 skywalk collapse at a Kansas City hotel.